 The ADD JAR command does not work with HiveServer2 and the Beeline client when Beeline runs on a different host.
-As an alternative to ADD JAR, Hive's auxiliary paths functionality should be used as described in the following steps.
+As an alternative to ADD JAR, Hive's auxiliary paths functionality should be used.
+There are some differences in the procedures for creating permanent functions and temporary functions.
+For detailed instructions, see User-Defined Functions (UDFs) with HiveServer2 Using Cloudera Manager.